FJLdx/neovim-config/README.md

 Nvim-autopairs

 Automatically closes brackets, parentheses, and quotes:
-	•	Type an opening delimiter (e.g., (, {, "), and it automatically adds the closing one.
+	•	Type an opening delimiter (e.g., (, {, “), and it automatically adds the closing one.
 	•	Works seamlessly with autocompletion.

 Toggleterm.nvim

 Integrated terminal:
-	•	Ctrl+\: Open or close the terminal in a floating window.
+	•	Ctrl+: Open or close the terminal in a floating window.
 	•	Use terminal commands as usual.

 Comment.nvim